webix-hub/docs/data/desktop/datastate_state.md

 ##Saving Tree State

-Webix [tree](datatree/index.md)  provides a possibility to store/restore the state of the tree to cookie, local or seccion storage.
+Webix [tree](datatree/index.md)  provides a possibility to store/restore the state of the tree to cookie, local or session storage.

 The tree state object will contain information about opened and selected nodes: